Piña Colada Cheesecake

 - In the bowl of an electric mixer, beat the cream cheese and sugar on medium speed until fluffy, about 3 minutes.
 Add in eggs, one at a time and beat until well after each addition.
 Beat in the cream of coconut, rum, milk, zest and coconut extract.
 Mix until blended.
 Fold in crushed pineapple.
 Pour mixture into prepared crust.

 - Bake cheesecake at 325 degrees F until edge is set and center still jiggles slightly, about 1 hour and 15 minutes.
 (Note: I did not use a water bath and my cheesecake baked just fine.
 If you would like to use a water bath, wrap your cheesecake pan with double foil and place pan in a large baking pan and add about 1 inch of hot water to larger pan).
 Turn off oven and open door.
-Let cheesecake remain in oven for 30 minutes.
+Let cheesecake remain in oven for at least 30 minutes to an hour.

-- Remove from oven and let cool in pan on a wire rack for 30 minutes.
+- Remove from oven and let cool in pan on a wire rack for at least 30 minutes.
 Refrigerate overnight.

 - To make topping: In a small saucepan, combine the reserved pineapple juice, cornstarch, sugar and two tablespoons water.
 Cook over medium heat stirring constantly until it boils.
 Boil for 1 minute until it slightly thickens.
 Cool for about 20 minutes at room temperature.